readingcapital/readingcapital.github.io/volume-1/index.md

 > commodity appears as its elementary form.
 Our investigation therefore begins
 > with the analysis of the commodity.

+The object of the critique of political economy is the systematic development of what the wealth of captialist societies is.

 #### [The Two Factors of the Commodity: Use-Value and Value](chapter-01.01-detailed-commentary) ####

 A commodity is a thing that is *produced for exchange*.
 It is use-value and value.